andersonmendrot/estudo-mvc-dotnet-core/docs/index.md

 **TL;DR**
 A controller logically groups actions together i.e. the ProductController contains actions of CRUD.
-⋅⋅*URL routing: when HTTP requests are mapped to actions Actions launch rendering process of views and return the rendering result ⋅⋅*Redirection: when a action transfer the logic execution to another action
+*URL routing: when HTTP requests are mapped to actions Actions launch rendering process of views and return the rendering result *Redirection: when a action transfer the logic execution to another action

-⋅⋅*Use a singular noun for controller of .NET Core application (ProductController) ⋅⋅*Use a plural noun for controller of .NET Core web API application (ProductsController)
+*Use a singular noun for controller of .NET Core application (ProductController) *Use a plural noun for controller of .NET Core web API application (ProductsController)

   ```cs
   using Microsoft.AspNetCore.Mvc;